Day Trip To Visit the Otranto Crypt

 Otranto Cattedrale E Cripta – Celebrating the Martys

 One side alter was dedicated to the more gruesome past of this town.
 Three windows were filled with skulls.
-While there is some debate about the details, the 813 skulls are the Martyrs of Otranto, who were the victims of a mass execution on August 14, 1480 after the Otrantins refused to renounce their Catholic faith and convert to Islam when the city fell to an Ottoman force.
+There was some debate about the details.
+The 813 skulls were the Martyrs of Otranto.
+They were the victims of a mass execution on August 14, 1480 after the Otrantins refused to renounce their Catholic faith and convert to Islam when the city fell to an Ottoman force.

-We ventured down the stairs to the crypt not sure what more gruesome sites we might find but instead found a vast expanse of vaulted ceilings, each held up with unique pillars and another good display of restored wall frescos.
-Two grilled gates led to rooms not open to the public, perhaps to lower depths?
+We ventured down the stairs to the crypt and were not sure what more gruesome sites we might find.
+But instead we found a vast expanse of vaulted ceilings.
+Each was held up with unique pillars and there was another good display of restored wall frescos.
+Two grilled gates led to rooms not open to the public.

 While we only stayed a short time, we liked the feel of this town.
 It was a beach town of some size, big enough to have lots of places to stay and to eat.
 And the water looked amazing!

-But I had promised David a swim today so off we headed again in search of a swimming hole!
+Since I promised David a swim that day, we headed again in search of a swimming hole!
 Another full day as we explored Puglia from our base in Lecce.

 Did you visit the Otranto Crypt when you were in Puglia?